-This warranty does not cover damage, deterioration or malfunction resulting from accident, negligence, misuse, abuse, use by combined rider plus cargo weight above that specified in this User Manual; improper storage; the normal gradual reduction in battery performance due to heavy use; improper operation or failure to follow instructions according to this User Manual; damage in shipment of the product (claims must be presented to the carrier); repair, attempted repair or modifications made by anyone other than firstSTREET for Boomers and Beyond, Inc.; any unit on which the serial number has been defaced, modified or removed; normal wear items including but not limited to inner tubes and grips; any periodic maintenance; deterioration due to perspiration, corrosive atmosphere, or ground covering such as pine needles or crushed limestone dust, or other external causes such as punctures, extremes in temperature or humidity; damages related to lightning, flood or circumstances beyond firstSTREET for Boomers and Beyond, Inc.'s control; or products subjected to commercial or institutional use.
+This warranty does not cover damage, deterioration or malfunction resulting from accident, negligence, misuse, abuse, use by combined rider plus cargo weight above that specified in this User Manual; improper storage; the normal gradual reduction in battery performance due to heavy use; improper operation or failure to follow instructions according to this User Manual; damage in shipment of the product (claims must be presented to the carrier); repair, attempted repair or modifications made by anyone other than Journey Health & Lifestyle; any unit on which the serial number has been defaced, modified or removed; normal wear items including but not limited to inner tubes and grips; any periodic maintenance; deterioration due to perspiration, corrosive atmosphere, or ground covering such as pine needles or crushed limestone dust, or other external causes such as punctures, extremes in temperature or humidity; damages related to lightning, flood or circumstances beyond Journey Health & Lifestyle's control; or products subjected to commercial or institutional use.

-This warranty applies in North America only and is extended only to the original purchaser of the Zinger product when purchased directly from firstSTREET for Boomers and Beyond, Inc. (USA) and is nontransferable.
+This warranty applies in North America only and is extended only to the original purchaser of the Zinger product when purchased directly from Journey Health & Lifestyle (USA) and is nontransferable.
 This warranty gives you specific legal rights and you may also have other legal rights which vary from place to place.

-The foregoing warranty is exclusive and in lieu of all other express warranties, implied warranties, if any, including but not limited to the implied warranties of merchantability and fitness for a particular purpose, and shall not extend beyond the duration of the express warranty provided herein. firstSTREET for Boomers and Beyond, Inc shall not be liable for any consequential or incidental damages whatsoever and disclaims any liability beyond the initial purchase price of the Zinger product.
+The foregoing warranty is exclusive and in lieu of all other express warranties, implied warranties, if any, including but not limited to the implied warranties of merchantability and fitness for a particular purpose, and shall not extend beyond the duration of the express warranty provided herein.
+Journey Health & Lifestyle shall not be liable for any consequential or incidental damages whatsoever and disclaims any liability beyond the initial purchase price of the Zinger product.